Ex-crime boss, owner of former Toby Keith's restaurant in Foxboro, sentenced to prison for fraud

 From 2011 to 2015, federal investigators say property developers gave Capri’s company, Boomtown Management LLC, over $12.9 million for branded restaurants that never opened.

-Like the others, the Foxboro Toby Keith’s operated as a Boomtown subsidiary — CRGE (Capri Restaurant Group Enterprises) Foxborough, LLC — which was listed as owner on the establishment’s liquor license.
+Like the others, the Foxboro franchise operated as a Boomtown subsidiary — CRGE (Capri Restaurant Group Enterprises) Foxborough, LLC — which was listed as owner of the venue on the establishment’s liquor license.

-The other 19 restaurants, sited mostly in mall locations around the country, all failed between 2014 and 2015.